 - Equality & Discrimination claims – including claims under the Equality Act and Regulation 1107/2006

-Nick’s first introduction to travel law came about many years ago whilst training as a solicitor, having handled a number of cross-border road traffic accident claims, typically British tourists involved in accidents in other EU countries but also foreign plated vehicles causing accidents in the UK.
-Identifying the ‘booby traps’ and ‘loopholes’ that arise when applying foreign law in the courts of England and Wales, resolving ‘conflicts of law’ and jurisdictional disputes provided Nick with an appetite for studying the technical aspects of legislation and the other challenges that come with international and travel litigation.
+Nick’s first introduction to travel law came about as a trainee solicitor, handled a number of cross-border road traffic accident claims.
+Identifying the ‘booby traps’ and ‘loopholes’ that arise when applying foreign law in the courts of England and Wales, resolving ‘conflicts of law’ and jurisdictional disputes provided Nick with an appetite for the other challenges that come with international and travel litigation.

 A failure by the UK government to properly implement the EU’s ‘5th Motor Directive’, causing financial loss to victims of accidents caused by uninsured drivers, spurred Nick to initiate a campaign for legal reform.
 Having brought a number of ‘Francovich claims’ against the Department of Transport this project successfully forced the Department of Transport to take measures to finally implement the 5th Directive, as they should have done many months earlier!